evrastil/unwind-array/README.md

     ])
 ```

+### ex#3 return combination of data defined paths from arrays

-more advanced usage example of unwinding multiple paths, return combination of data defined paths from arrays
+more advanced usage example of unwinding multiple paths and `preserveEmptyArray`

 ```javascript 1.8
    const { unwind } = require('unwind-array')